 Burberry will show in a tent in Kensington Gardens, and the Alexander McQueen show in the splendor of Whitehall.

-They will see an entire cohort of must-see designers who have grown up to become international sellers in the past decade -- Christopher Kane
+They will see an entire cohort of must-see designers who have grown up to become international sellers in the past decade – Christopher Kane, Erdem, J.W.
+Anderson, Mary Katrantzou, Peter Pilotto and Simone Rocha amongst them.

 Fashion is a hard-nosed commercial industry.
 Times are tough, and fashion, like every other business, feels the fear of global economic tremors.
 Yet this much we know in London: the answers to what the future will become always lies in what young people find relevant.